sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/insights/backend.md

 The queryrunner ([code](https://sourcegraph.com/github.com/sourcegraph/sourcegraph@55be9054a2609e06a1d916cc2f782827421dd2a3/-/blob/enterprise/internal/insights/background/queryrunner/worker.go)) is a background goroutine running in the `worker` service of Sourcegraph ([code](https://sourcegraph.com/github.com/sourcegraph/sourcegraph@55be9054a2609e06a1d916cc2f782827421dd2a3/-/blob/enterprise/internal/insights/background/queryrunner/worker.go?L42:6)), it is responsible for:

-1. Dequeueing search queries that have been queued by the either the current, spapshot, or historical recorder.
+1. Dequeueing search queries that have been queued by the either the current, snapshot, or historical recorder.
 Queries are stored with a `priority` field that
    [dequeues](https://sourcegraph.com/github.com/sourcegraph/sourcegraph@55be905/-/blob/enterprise/internal/insights/background/queryrunner/worker.go?L134) queries in ascending priority order (0 is higher priority than 100).
 2. Executing a search against Sourcegraph with the provided query.
 These queries are executed against the `internal` API, meaning they are *unauthorized* and can see all results.
 This allows us to build global results and filter based on user permissions at query time.
 3. Flagging any error states (such as limitHit, meaning there was some reason the search did not return all possible results) as a `dirty query`.